How It Works

 Configuring Custom Values

-For some sources, such as DataDog, it’s possible to control some of the HAProxy configurations such as timeouts.
+For some sources, such as Datadog, it’s possible to control some of the HAProxy configurations such as timeouts.
 Those advanced configurations can be setup via the values your helm chart.
-To modify values, update themanagedCharts.sawmills-collector.haproxy section in your values.yaml file and then upgrade the remote operator.
+To modify values, update themanagedChartsValues.sawmills-collector.haproxy section in your values.yaml file and then upgrade the remote operator.

 -